marmotlab/DAN/README.md

 - Ray == 1.2

 ## Running Code
 - Train the code by running the following command, set the number of cities and the number of agents as you want.
+To train on the random scale mTSP, use Line 110-111 in runner.py.
 ```bash
 python driver.py --target_size 50 --agent_amount 5
 ```